-Through the processing of self-insurance tax returns and the Commission's audit process, \$5.6 million was collected in self-insurance taxes, a 46% increase over the last five years.
+Through the processing of self-insurance tax returns and the Commission's audit process, \$5.8 million was collected in self-insurance taxes, an 18% increase over the last five years.

-A process for resolving claims that were initially reported as uninsured was developed to minimize the waiting period while determining if an employer is subject to the Workers' Compensation Act.
-As a result, the waiting time for cases to be heard decreased from six months to four months.
+A process for resolving claims initially reported as uninsured was developed to minimize the waiting period while determining if an employer is subject to the Workers' Compensation Act.
+As a result, the waiting time for cases to be heard decreased from four months to three months.

-The South Carolina Human Affairs Commission commended the agency for achieving 97.7% of its 2004-2005 equal opportunity goals.
+The South Carolina Human Affairs Commission commended the agency for achieving 99.9% of its 2005-2006 equal opportunity goals.